 Reasonability Limits for FUM Values

 Before the FUM value is used to calculate LOR levels (refer to clause 5), the calculated FUM value will be subject to a reasonability check, intended to prevent an unrealistic LOR level being determined due to mal-operation of AEMO systems.

-For this purpose AEMO will set upper and lower reasonability limits, which may vary between regions and forecasting timeframes, and will be revised as AEMO considers necessary.
+For this purpose AEMO will set upper/lower and delta raise/lower reasonability limits, which may vary between regions and forecasting timeframes, and will be revised as AEMO considers necessary.

+The upper/lower reasonability limits provide a cap or floor on the FUM value used to calculate LOR levels.
+The delta raise/lower reasonability limits implement a rate-of-change cap to limit the difference in FUM values for the same trading interval from consecutive runs.

 FUM Values for forecasting horizons beyond 72 hours